SELab-2/OSOC-6/backend/README.md

 This annotation will allow u to write a custom query using Java Persistence Query Language (JPQL), a part of [the Java Persistence API (JPA)](https://docs.spring.io/spring-integration/reference/html/jpa.html).
 The [BNF form](https://en.wikibooks.org/wiki/Java_Persistence/JPQL_BNF) of JPQL is also available.
-JPQL helps u to write queries without having to worry about how to join tables.
+JPQL helps you write queries without having to worry about how to join tables.
 JPQL also makes sure Spring and your persistence layer are not tightly coupled.
 With JPQL you have a lot of expressive power but the syntax can be painful.